sinclairzx81/typebox/readme.md

 | :--- | :--- | :--- |
 | 1.x | 6.0 - 7.0+ | **Latest.** Developed against the TypeScript 7 native compiler.
 Provides advanced type inference and native JSON Schema 2020-12 support.
 Includes backwards compatibility with `0.x` types. **ESM only.** |
 | 0.x | 5.0 - 6.0 | **LTS.** Developed against older TypeScript versions and actively maintained under Long Term Support.
 Compatible with both **ESM and CJS**.
 Issues should be submitted to the [Sinclair TypeBox](https://github.com/sinclairzx81/sinclair-typebox) repository. |

-New applications should use 1.x.
-The 0.x version is maintained under LTS support for existing users.

 ## Contribute